Shiffrin Reclaims Olympic Slalom Crown in Dominant Victory

 Dig deeper on this story with frequently asked questions.

-Shiffrin won her first Olympic slalom gold at the 2014 Sochi Games at age 18.
-This victory created a 12-year gap between her slalom golds, the longest between individual golds in the same Winter Games event.
+This victory creates a 12-year gap between her two Olympic slalom golds, the longest between individual golds in the same Winter Games event.